theochem/roberto/doc/workflow.rst

 .. include:: tasks_generated.rst.inc

-When ``rob`` is executed without arguments, the **robot** task is executed, which runs everything except **nuclear**.
-Alternatiely, you may provide one or more tasks as positional command-line arguments.
+When ``rob`` is executed without arguments, the **quality** task is executed, which runs all the tests related to the in-placed build.
+You may provide one or more task names as positional command-line arguments to change this behavior.
+The **robot** task is a more complete test and runs all tasks except for **nuclear**, so also including the packaging.

 The tasks **sanitize-git**, **install-conda**, **setup-conda-env**, **install-requirements** and **nuclear** are less configurable than the other